Devotional for Today, January 7. Jesus’ teaching with Power.

 Do not fear the forces of evil

 Therefore, dear pilgrim, be ready to experience this rule personally many times during your journey.
-When you want to give way to God, to let him go ahead, to let him work, you will often find angry reactions.
+Then, when you want to give way to God, to let him go ahead, to let him work, you will often find angry reactions.

 Prayer for Today

 Lord Jesus, thank you for your nearness.
 Thank you for not forsaking me or leaving me alone.
-Today I ask you to resist all the forces of evil that surround me.
-Help me to defeat all the efforts of Satan that I have to face today.
+Today I ask you to resist all the evil forces surrounding me.
+Help me defeat all Satan’s efforts that I have to face today.
 Strengthen my faith to be your warrior.
 Amen.

 Also read: Devotional for January 6